ui/django-post_office/README.rst

 ======================

-If setting up Celery is too daunting and you use uWSGI_ as application server, then uWSGI decorators can act as a poor mens scheduler.
+If setting up Celery is too daunting and you use uWSGI_ as application server, then uWSGI decorators can act as a poor men's scheduler.
 Just add this short snipped  to the project's ``wsgi.py`` file:

 .. code-block:: python